LiorA1/resume_reviews/README.md

 ### Testing
 Each App contains its own tests, using django.test.client and RequestFactory.
 There are tests with files uploading.
+Coverage shows a 96% coverage of the project.

 ### Selenium Testing
 Accounts App is tested using Selenium, using Page Object Model (POM) and Locators Design.
 Using Inheritance to develop code that is keeping the DRY principle.